 Do you need new running shoes, clothing or equipment?
 We are The Endurance Store, an independent running, swimming and triathlon store in Wigan, Lancashire.
 We support the local events, we support the local community.
 We're one of the last few little shops, trying to compete with the big boys.
 Please consider us for next time!

-This week’s blog is a bit of a tangent from the usual physiology.
-I’m writing it because so I’ve spoken to so many people in recent months have had problems running, which appear to be related to ‘anterior pelvic tilt’.
+Yet again as my training starts to ramp up, i'm getting the same back and hamstring issues, related to posture.
+I’ve spoken to so many people in recent months have had problems running, which appear to be related to ‘anterior pelvic tilt’.
 I’m not a qualified physio, but I do have a good understanding of posture and how it can impact running and cycling.
 Lordosis posture, which is caused by anterior pelvic tilt is the enemy of so many runners, yet most runners have never heard of it.
-In fact, I’d be brave enough to say that at least 75% of people reading this blog have anterior tilt to some degree and a muscle issues as a result.
+In fact, I’d be brave enough to say that at least 75% of people reading this blog have anterior tilt to some degree.
 Got your attention?
 Ok, let’s read on.
 From my experience, athletes with lordosis or anterior tilt are at high risk of suffering the following injuries or problems:

 - Lower back pain (pretty much always a link between lower back pain and anterior tilt of the pelvis).

 - Constant tightness in the hamstrings (certainly can’t touch your toes!).

 - Possible pain or tightness in the front of the hip/groin area.

 - Potential cramp or spasm in the quads (front of your thighs), more common running downhill.

 - Running ‘stitch’ (bearing in mind that a stitch is a word used to describe and pain in the abdominal region when running!!).

 - Problems breathing (can’t breathe deep and have to breathe rapid and shallow), sometimes but not always coupled with stitch.